 Section 11.
 Letters of warning or reprimand shall be removed from the employee's personnel file after 12 months, unless the employee is formally disciplined within the 12- month period, or unless the material is applicable to a pending legal or quasi-legal proceeding.
 In order for letters of warning or reprimand to be removed, the employee must request in writing to Human Resources, to have the letter removed.
 Letters of suspension shall be removed from the employee's personnel file after 18 months, by written request from the employee to Human Resources, unless the employee is formally disciplined within the 18-month period, or unless the material is applicable to a pending legal or quasi-legal proceeding.
 In such cases, any disciplinary letters shall remain in the personnel file for at least one year from the date of the most recent formal disciplinary action, until the resolution of the pending legal or quasi-legal proceeding, or, in the case of suspension until the expiration of the original 18-month period, whichever is longest.

+Subsection 1.
 Materials which are related to client abuse, mistreatment, or exploitation, shall become permanent contents of the employee's personnel file.
 Those older than 18 months may be used only in support of disciplinary actions related to client abuse, mistreatment, or exploitation.

 Section 12.
 Material shall not be placed in the personnel file of an employee which is not in conformity with this Article, nor shall such material be used in any subsequent evaluation or disciplinary proceeding involving the employee.